auntiepickle/ff7seventhheavensteamdeck/README.md

-_To summarize, we are creating a symbolic link between our Final Fantasy VII Common directory and our bottle environment where we will run the executable.
-This way allows us to use our FF7 install.
+To summarize, we are creating a symbolic link between our Final Fantasy VII Common directory and our bottle environment where we will run the executable.
+This allows us to use our FF7 install folder.